January 29, 2026

 The process

-Cold brew is made by steeping ground coffee in cold or room-temperature water for an extended period, typically 12 to 24 hours.
+Cold brew is made by steeping ground coffee in cold or room temperature water for an extended period, typically 12 to 24 hours.
 The lack of heat changes the extraction chemistry entirely.
 Compounds that extract easily with hot water, including many of the acids and some of the bitter compounds, extract more slowly or not at all in cold water.
-The result is a concentrate or a ready-to-drink coffee with a different flavor profile than any hot-brewed coffee.
+The result is a concentrate or a ready to drink coffee with a different flavor profile than any hot brewed coffee.

 What makes it taste different

-Cold brew is typically lower in perceived acidity than hot-brewed coffee.
+Cold brew is typically lower in perceived acidity than hot brewed coffee.
 The flavor is often described as smooth, chocolatey, and heavy, with less brightness or fruit character than you might find in a well-made pour over from the same beans.
 Neither profile is better; they are suited to different preferences and different moments.

 Concentrate vs ready to drink

 Many cold brews are brewed as a concentrate and diluted before serving, typically 1:2 or 1:3 concentrate to water.
 The concentrate has a strong, almost syrupy quality that can be jarring on its own.
 When diluted properly, it produces a clean, refreshing drink.
-Ready-to-drink cold brew is brewed at full strength and served as is.
+Ready to drink cold brew is brewed at full strength and served as is.

 Nitro cold brew